aipress24/aipress24-doc/src/dev/modules.md

 The Aipress24 application is structured into modules, each responsible for a specific set of features or functionalities.
 This modular design promotes code organization, maintainability, and reusability.
 Modules are located in the `src/app/modules` directory.

+Each module integrating its own:

+- Data model (via the ORM), except for the common document model.
+- Pages/views (via Flask/Pagic)
+- Templates (via Jinja2)
+- UI components (if any)

 ## Naming Conventions

 *   Modules are named using lowercase with underscores (e.g., `swork`, `kyc`).